IMS94/chr247.com/CONTRIBUTING.md

 git commit
 ```
 To write a good commit message:
-a.
-Describe why you did the change, not what the change is (the diff already shows the what).
+* Describe why you did the change, not what the change is (the diff already shows the what).
-b.
-In the message body, add as many information as you need, it’s better to be extra verbose than the alternative.
+* In the message body, add as many information as you need, it’s better to be extra verbose than the alternative.
-c.
-If it adresses an issue, add the coment closes #1234 to the description, where #1234 is the issue number on github.
+* If it adresses an issue, add the coment closes #1234 to the description, where #1234 is the issue number on github.

 ### 6. Rebase to keep updated
 To sync your work from time to time and avoid conflicts it is a good idea to rebase.